pazz/alot/docs/index.rst

 `alot` API overview
 ====================

-The main component is :class:`alot.ui.UI`, which integrates all "manager" objects, provides methods for user input and notifications.
-It sets up an urwid `mainloop` and widget tree and maintains the list of active buffers.
+The main component is :class:`alot.ui.UI`, which provides methods for user input and notifications, sets up an urwid `mainloop` and widget tree and maintains the list of active buffers.

-There are different "managers" responsible for core functionalities:
+Moreover, it integrates different "managers" responsible for core functionalities:

 * a :class:`~alot.db.DBManager` to access the email database
 * an :class:`~alot.account.AccountManager` to deal with user accounts